top of page

 I am utterly grateful to my Great Teacher and Guru - Adi Da Samraj

-I first came across Adi Da (Franklin Jones) in the 1970's when I read his first books: The Knee of Listening and The Method of the Siddhas.
-Although I was not (at first) attracted to his picture, his Voice and Teaching were so penetrating, insightful, critical, humorous, and comprehensive, they changed the direction of my life in a moment; a change that persists to this day.
+I came across Adi Da (Franklin Jones) in the 1970’s when I read his first books, The Knee of Listening and The Method of the Siddhas.
+His Voice and Teaching were so penetrating, insightful, critical, humorous, and comprehensive that they changed the direction of my life in a moment, a change that persists to this day.

-Although I had a life-long sympathy with Hinduism and Buddhism, was a religious studies scholar, a teacher of Transcendental Meditation, and had been actively pursuing what I thought to be a religious path or sadhana, I had never in my life come across any Teacher or Teaching that criticized my own character as well as all the religious teachings I had studied, learned, desired, practiced or investigated, and did so with such a brilliant, penetrating insight and life-changing argument; to come across his discourse and teachings was a religious experience.
+Although I had a life-long sympathy with Hinduism and Buddhism, was a religious studies scholar, a teacher of Transcendental Meditation, and had been actively pursuing what I thought to be a religious path or sadhana, I had never in my life come across any Teacher or Teaching that so perfectly criticized my character as well as all the religious teachings I had studied and learned, and the goals I had desired, practiced or investigated.
+He did so with a brilliant, penetrating insight and life-changing argument; indeed, to come across his discourse and teaching was a religious experience.

-Adi Da gave me a key to understanding all the scriptures I had studied, the religions of the world, the activities, fates and purposes of human beings throughout time, as well as a magical mirror in which I could see myself and begin to understand my own strivings (religious and spiritual as well as the vital purposes of money, food, and sex).
-He pointed out the 'egg on my face and my complete lack of comprehension of what I was actually up to; the mere hearing of Him was my 'second birth.'
+Adi Da provided a key to understanding the the religions of the world, their scriptures, and the activities, fates and purposes of human beings throughout history.
+He gifted me a mirror in which I could view my own strivings (religious and spiritual), not as religious achievements of seeking, but rather as the avoidance of the always already presence of God.
+He pointed out the 'egg on my face’ and my lack of comprehension of what I was actually up to; merely hearing Him became my 'second birth.'

-His life was a Lila (a humorous play)
+His life was a Divine Lila (a humorous play)

-His Teaching a Purana (a Divine Tale of Instruction)
+His Teaching a Purana (a sacred Tale of Instruction)

 Along with my parents, I owe Him Everything